markand/irccd/doc/html/guide/05-irccdctl/03-commands.md

 ### plugin-reload

-Reload a plugin, parameter name is the plugin to reload.

-The plugin must be loaded.
+Reload a plugin by calling the appropriate onReload event, the plugin is not unloaded and must be already loaded.

 **Usage**